-Recently, Jerry Hall – ex model and catwalk star – revealed that she uses champi and herbal potions, diets and massage to maintain her health.
+Recently, Jerry Hall – ex model and catwalk star – revealed that she uses champi and herbal potions, diets and massage to maintain her health and wellness.
 She said that even at the age of 60 she never felt a need of a cosmetic surgery, unlike other models.

 She did admit that she feels the pressure of looking good, but thinks that herbal assistance with massage, good sleep, water and fresh air is all that is needed for a healthy physique.